moveit/moveit/visualization/doc/joystick.rst

 Startup regular MoveIt! planning node with Rviz (for example demo.launch)

+Make sure you have the dependencies installed:

+sudo apt-get install ros-indigo-joy

 In the Motion Planning plugin of Rviz, enable "Allow External Comm." checkbox in the ``Planning`` tab.
+Enable the 'Query Goal State' robot display in the MoveIt!
+Motion Planning Plugins's 'Planning Request' section.

 Now launch the joystick control launch file specific to your robot.
 If you are missing this file, first re-run the MoveIt!
 Setup Assistant using the latest version of the Setup Assistant: